sciai-lab/BranchedOT/README.md

 This numerical optimization routine is an effective algorithm to optimize the BP configuration for a given tree topology.
 It is applicable in two- and higher-dimensional Euclidean space for all tree topologies.
 It is the basis of all developed heuristics which adress the the combinatorial of the BOT topology (see below). <br>
-The respective code can be found in (ref).
+The respective code can be found [here](https://github.com/hci-unihd/BranchedOT/tree/main/numerical%20BP%20optimization).

 <br>

 <b>4) Brute-force topology optimization  </b>
 The number of possible tree topologies for BOT grow super-exponentially with the problem size.
 For 9 terminals, there exist already 135135 distinct topologies.
 Trying them all out is computationally very costly.
 A ground truth example and the histogram of all costs of the different topologies is shown below.
 For larger problems all brute-force approahes become infeasible.    <br>
-The respective code together with more examples can be found here.
+The respective code together with more examples can be found [here](https://github.com/hci-unihd/BranchedOT/tree/main/brute-force%20solver).

 <br>